Stage 1 on the financial wellness roadmap is financial literacy.

 - investing and retirement basics.

-Why Improve Financial Literacy
+Why Improve Financial Literacy?

-Read these questions and think through them:
+Are you financially literate?
+Read these questions and think them through:

 - Do you understand compound interest?